MylesBorins/mylesborins.com/content/pages/about.md

 As a founder of the OpenJS Foundation, a former TSC member of the Node.js project, and former vice-president of ECMA International, Myles spent close to a decade steering the evolution of the JavaScript ecosystem.
 Myles holds a master's degree from Stanford University's Center for Computer Research in Music and Acoustics, where he explored human-computer interaction design, digital signal processing, and algorithmic composition.

-Beyond his professional endeavors, he is passionate about the open web and fostering healthy communities.
+Beyond his professional endeavours, he is passionate about the open web and fostering healthy communities.